ietf-rats/charter/ietf-rats-charter.md

 (2) In 2018, there are no common, standard ways for Relying Parties to know the provenance and characteristics of a device (e.g., an end-user device, platform or endpoint, servers, IoT devices, device subsystems and sub-modules) that may be requesting services.

-As a result, in 2018, a Relying Party would be unable to tell if a device is trying to mimic the identity of another device or some of its characteristics.
+As a result, in 2018, a Relying Party would be unable to tell if an unknown device is trying to mimic the identity of another device or some of its characteristics.

 In 2018, there are existing domain-specific ways to do this, such as TCG TPM Attestation, FIDO Alliance attestation and Android Keystore Attestation.

 (3) Risk engines collect large amounts of information from a device in order to determine whether it is allowed access to data, a network, a financial transaction or to perform other risk-sensitive operations.
+Such systems can require observations and data collection over a period of time in order to form a profile of the device, which leads to a "cold start" problem.
+Therefore even risk engines would benefit from an interoperable explicit attestation solution.

 Agreement over the syntax and semantics of provenance and characteristics is essential for interoperability.
 Attestation provenance and characteristics represented via trusted claim sets or Attestation Evidence require proper definitions as Assertions.
 Standardized assertions promote increased - possibly ubiquitous - interoperability.
 Assertions also must be believable, for example, via Evidence that proves assertion veracity.